bpnace/festivv/festivv/README.md

 When running the SQL script, you might encounter these issues:

 - **Error with `IF NOT EXISTS` in policy creation**: Some PostgreSQL versions don't support the `IF NOT EXISTS` clause for policies.
 If you see this error, simply remove these words from each CREATE POLICY statement.
 - **Permission errors with spatial_ref_sys**: This system table requires special handling.
 The script handles this by revoking direct access and creating a secure function instead.

+## GitHub Repository

+The source code is available on GitHub: [https://github.com/bpnace/festivv](https://github.com/bpnace/festivv)

+## License

+MIT